v1001/Disaster-Response-Pipeline-/README.md

 The dataset consists of twitter messages (text data fields for original language and english translation) and categories (36 binary fields with classification).
 There is also a "genre" field with multiple categories which is not used in this project.

 ### 2. ETL pipeline
+ETL pipeline **extracts** messages and categories from csv files, **transforms** and cleans data and **loads** it to an SQLlite database.
+These are the cleaning steps:
+- split the categories in separate fields and convert the values to numeric
+- remove duplicate entries
+- remove columns with no entries ("child alone")
+- remove messages with "related" set to 2, which occur to have no other categories and are likely to contain errors, e.g. not translated text in the message field

+### 3. ML pipeline
+The goal of **machine learning pipeline** is to **transform** the input data, **train** the model and **predict** outputs of new samples.